henrypham1470/DSC680/About/readme.md

 ## Microsoft Certified Solutions Expert (MCSE):
 I have achived MCSE certifications in Business Intelligence, Data Management and Analytics, signifying my proficiency in Microsoft technologies and solutions within these domains.

-## Data Science and Machine Learing:
+## Data Science and Machine Learning:
 I have practical experience using Python and R in the fields of Data Science and Machine Learning, contributing to data-driven insights and predictive modeling.

 ## Charter Member of Microsoft: